Cactus TEFL

 22. Do I have to go to the school for my interview?

-If you are in the same country as the school that you have applied to, and it is easily accessible, you will be asked to go along in person for an interview.
+If you are in the same city as the school that you have applied to, and it is easily accessible, you will be asked to go along in person for an interview.
 It is normally possible to have a telephone interview – or in some cases an interview using Skype - if you are not able to get to the school (or if the school is abroad).
 You will be given a specific time and date to call.

 23. What should I expect at my interview?